sdiehl/write-you-a-haskell/contributing.md

 processing library, which is itself written in Haskell!

 The tutorial uses a custom pandoc preprocessor contained in *includes.hs*.
-This allows us to include and slice fragments of code from files in the src directory .
+This allows us to include and slice fragments of code from files in the src directory.

 *LaTeX Macros*